samyouaret/algos/README.md

-# algos
+# Algos

-A simple algorithms and data strecture implementation and guides.
+A simple repository that contains algorithms and data structures implementation and guides in `Python`.

 ## Running tests